Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 else
 	<statements>
 ```
 If the condition evaluates to true (i.e. any non-zero value), all statements within that particular if block will be executed.
+All the 'if-else' statements are mutually exclusive.

 If statement is mainly used to create priority logic in terms of hardware.
 It can infer a MUX or priority logic based on how its coded.